 Magnesium is indeed a mighty mineral.
 You can read more about the amazing magnesium in this book, and also in this post about chronic illnesses and magnesium as well as more foods that prevent deficiency.

 But suffice it to say that magnesium takes part in over 300 metabolic and physiologic processes in the body, and is a cofactor in hundreds of enzymes, nucleic acid, and protein synthesis, and important in cell signaling process ( per an article in the Micronutrient center of Linus Pauling Institute at University of Oregon).
 This underscores just how important magnesium is.
 And one of those physiologic processes is energy production.
+And so, with insufficient magnesium levels, your energy production is suboptimal.

 What is so sad though is that about half of the US population is deficient in Magnesium (sources).
 This is likely true of many other deloped world where too much-processed food is easily available and part of mainstream culture.
 We need to go back to ancient times.